 Trading for small gains taken from the minute-by-minute market gyrations allows one to be right for the wrong reasons.
 But is this feasible?

 Is this a good thing?
 Did I really learn something beneficial, something that I can use for the rest of my life making money?

 Sorry to disappoint you, but I'm not telling you to do this.
-I've studied logic and statistics in my college days, and I do realize that what I think I had learned from my trading experience is only the tip of the iceberg.
+I studied logic and statistics in my college days, and I realize that what I think I had learned from my trading experience is only the tip of the iceberg.
 I know that there's a bigger part to the puzzle that is hidden from view.

 So what am I missing with my reasoning?
-One word - uncertainty!
+One word: uncertainty!

 The trick with success is limiting those losses and keeping them small, within reason based on the amount of trading capital available.

-That's the thing to be cautious about.
 Whatever you do, whatever you believe works at the moment, always keep the notion in the back of your mind that you're missing something in your reasoning that can change anytime.

 © 2014 Glenn Stok